brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Flores

-2hrs of nice roads, with a fast border crossing brought me to my third country.
-The exchange rate and low value notes in Guatemala meant everyone has thick stacks of money and feels like a millionaire.
+Two hours of nice roads and another fast border crossing brought me to my third country.
+The exchange rate and low value notes in Guatemala has everyone carrying thick stacks of money.
+You feel like a millionaire.

 Flores is a colourful island town set on Lake Petén Itzá, with picture perfect cobbled streets.
 It was once known as Nojpetén meaning *Great Island*, and was the last Mayan settlement to fall to invading Spanish in 1697.
 A colonial town was built in its place and a bridge now joins to the mainland.
-There's not a lot to do here besides nice cafes, so evenings revolved around food, ice cream and watching a [volleyball tournament](https://youtube.com/shorts/MGhfLhWbEVo?is=yFoKVwBDcV9RwmXf) that was on, which ended with a [local concert](https://youtube.com/shorts/D6mpPK-J2Fs?is=wbGwIuhev7X2qjDf).
+There's not a lot to do here besides nice cafes, so evenings revolved around food, ice cream and watching a [volleyball tournament](https://youtube.com/shorts/MGhfLhWbEVo?is=yFoKVwBDcV9RwmXf) that was on, which ended with a [big festival](https://youtube.com/shorts/D6mpPK-J2Fs?is=wbGwIuhev7X2qjDf).
 The main reason Flores is famous is as the gateway for exploring the ancient Mayan cities.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca16.jpeg">